sajjadh47/adv-geoip-redirect/readme.txt

 = Pro Features =
 - ✅ Full cache-plugin compatibility (WP Rocket, LiteSpeed Cache, W3TC, NitroPack, Breeze, SiteGround Optimizer, and more).
 - ✅ Faster and more accurate geolocation using MaxMind GeoIP2.
+- ✅ Enable or disable individual rule sets.
+- ✅ Add contextual notes to each rule set.
 - ✅ Device-based redirects (mobile, tablet, desktop) — create rules such as:
   - ✅ Redirect mobile visitors to an app download page.
   - ✅ Send tablet users to a simplified layout.